Wild Fallow Deer Population Monitoring

 Wild fallow deer populations are monitored in Tasmania.

-In 2019 the Government undertook an initial baseline aerial survey to model then estimate species abundance and distribution:
+In 2019 the Government undertook an initial baseline aerial survey to model and estimate deer abundance and distribution:

 2019 Tasmanian Deer Aerial Survey Report (PDF 3Mb)